wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-raid1-20-04.md

 sudo apt install -y timeshift
 sudo timeshift-gtk
 ```
-   * Select "BTRFS" as the "Snapshot Type"; continue with "Next"
+   * Select "btrfs" as the "Snapshot Type"; continue with "Next"
-   * Choose your BTRFS system partition as "Snapshot Location"; continue with "Next"  (even if timeshift does not see a btrfs system in the GUI it will still work, so continue (I already filed a bug report with timeshift))
+   * Choose your btrfs system partition as "Snapshot Location"; continue with "Next"  (even if timeshift does not see a btrfs system in the GUI it will still work, so continue (I already filed a bug report with timeshift))
    * "Select Snapshot Levels" (type and number of snapshots that will be automatically created and managed/deleted by Timeshift), my recommendations:
      * Activate "Monthly" and set it to 1
      * Activate "Weekly" and set it to 3